laravel/docs/billing.md

 <a name="prorations"></a>
 #### Prorations

-By default, Stripe prorates charges when swapping between plans.
-The `noProrate` method may be used to update the subscription's plan without prorating the charges:
+By default, Stripe prorates charges when swapping between prices.
+The `noProrate` method may be used to update the subscription's price without prorating the charges:

     $user->subscription('default')->noProrate()->swap('price_id');